MeltwaterArchive/storyplayer/v2/modules/browser/fromBrowser.md

 $element = fromBrowser()->get()->tableWithId('results');
 {% endhighlight %}

-This action is normally used when you need to run a custom XPath query to extract content from a DOM element that cannot be found by any other means.
-This should be your last resort, as these kind of XPath queries are quite fragile, and take a lot of maintenance.
+This action returns a WebDriver element object that you can then use directly.
+It's normally used when you need to do something with a DOM element that isn't currently supported by Storyplayer's Browser module.

 ## getName()